Peptic Ulcers

-Peptic ulcers are erosions in the lining of the stomach or the first part of the small intestine (duodenum).
-They are often caused by infection from Helicobacter pylori.
+Peptic ulcers are erosions in the lining of the small intestine (80%) or the stomach (20%) Most (70-90%) are caused by infection from Helicobacter pylori.
 People with peptic ulcers due to infection should discuss conventional treatment directed toward eradicating the infection - a combination of antibiotics and bismuth - with a medical doctor.

 Self Help